How to Declutter Your Bedroom for a Peaceful Retreat

 Keep your purpose in mind / vision

 Create a vision of what you’d like your bedroom to look like and the feelings you’d like it to evoke.
 Maybe this is complete serenity or a happy, upbeat vibe.
 Perhaps you need a place to get better sleep and rest or you also enjoy using your bedroom as a place to exercise or for quiet time (especially if you have roommates or loud family members).
-Know what you’d like your bedroom’s purpose to be for you before you begin decluttering.
+Know what you’d like your bedroom’s purpose to be before you begin decluttering.

 Remove unnecessary items